Firesphere/silverstripe-newsmodule/README.md

 * Globally available NewsArchive function.
 * Configurable from the SiteConfig.
 * GridField overview, less clutter in the SiteTree.
-* RSS Feed, can be found under `http://yoursite.com/yournewspage/rss`
+* RSS Feed, can be found under `http://yoursite.com/yournewspage/rss` (Note, it seems links in content are not parsed correctly in the RSS-entry builder!)
 * If you include and setup my [`Silverstripe Social`](https://github.com/Firesphere/silverstripe-social) you can make it auto-post new items to Twitter

 ## Lacks